Septuagint Superiority

 Of the increase of his government and of peace there will be no end,

-to establish it and to uphold it with justice and with righteousness
+to establish it and to support it with judgement and with righteousness

 The zeal of the LORD of hosts will do this.